kaspermunck/kaspermunck.github.com/_posts/2013-04-12-running-kiwi-specs-with-travis-ci.md

     ** BUILD SUCCEEDED **

-We are not truely convinced yet, so try and break our test:
+I like [TDD](http://en.wikipedia.org/wiki/Test-driven_development) so I prefer seeing a test breaking before passing, so let's try and break our test:

     [[theValue(YES) should] equal:theValue(NO)];